ovh-ux/ovh-ui-kit-documentation/src/ovh-ui-angular/decisions.md

     1. For now, keep component code as simple as possible
     2. Expose only form events that are really used
     3. Use the `text` attribute for component inner text without html inside
+    4. Group together states that are exclusive in a single attribute
-    4. Be more restrictive on component attributes and signature
+    5. Be more restrictive on component attributes and signature
-    5. Throw warning when concurrent modifiers are used at the same time
+    6. Throw warning when concurrent modifiers are used at the same time
-    6. Throw warning when aria text are missing
+    7. Throw warning when aria text are missing

 ## Use two-way bindings with `ng-model` and one-way bindings for read-only components